Spellbinder (Bowkett novel)

 Spellbinder is a novel by Stephen Bowkett published in 1985.

 Plot summary

-Spellbinder is a novel in which the teenage hero uses actual magic to perform conjuring tricks.
+Spellbinder is a novel in which the teenaged protagonist uses actual magic to perform tricks of conjuration.

 Reception

 Dave Langford reviewed Spellbinder for White Dwarf #67, and stated that "magic and fantasy do not conveniently depart from the hero's life the moment he's been taught some cheap moral lesson: here the poor sod has to learn to live with a responsibility which is his for the next sixty years.
 Right on."